Lynette7/chinese-remainder-theorem/README.md

 $$
 where $m_i^{-1}$ is the modular inverse of $m_i$ under modulo $M$, or more specifically, $m_i^{-1} \equiv M_i \pmod{m_i}$.

-CRT is widely used in Fully Homomorphic Encryption (FHE) and other cryptographic applications.
+CRT is widely used in Fully Homomorphic Encryption (FHE), zkSNARKs and other cryptographic applications.